zoosky/playwright-setup/README.md

 * reporter
 * tests directory

 To prepare your projects run, there is some `*.setup.ts`config included, for such things like setup.

+         npx playwright test --list --config playwright.config.demo.ts